anconprotocol/parkydb/README.md

 Stores as an IPLD Multiformats DAG Block.
 Input must be a JSON payload.
 Can support either CBOR or JSON.
 This layer keeps data immutable (no mutations allowed).

-### DB (Entity Relational Layer - Layer 2)
+### Document (Document Layer - Layer 2)

-Stores as a SQLite DB as binary.
+Stores as a LokiJS serialized JSON.
 Input must be a JSON payload.
 Used for queries only and represents a snapshot of the immutable data in DAG.

 ### Index (Index Layer - Layer 3)

-Stores as a Lunr/Lucene or Bloom filter index.
+Stores as a Minisearch filter index.
 Input must be JSON payload.
 Used for search only and represents the JSON payload index.

 ### GraphQL Schema (Query/Mutation Layer - Layer 4)